kristoff-it/zig-okredis/README.md

 </p>

 ## Handy and Efficient
-This client aims to offer an interface with great ergonomics without compromising on performance or flexibility: if it makes sense, it's going to be straightforward, and if it's possible at all, you're going to be able to do it.
+OkRedis aims to offer an interface with great ergonomics without compromising on performance or flexibility.

+## Project status
+OkRedis is currently in alpha as some basic (and boring) connection-management features need to be added, but it's definitely complete enough to try and build something with it.

 ## Zero dynamic allocations, unless explicitly wanted
 The client has two main interfaces to send commands: `send` and `sendAlloc`.